Sunday, April 27, 2025

 - from Campbell Harvey Regimes Notes

-I think this is the best way to think about the trend-following problem - a choice between making a type II or type I. You cannot escape this problem.
+I think this is the best way to think about the trend-following problem - a choice between making a type II or type I error.
+You cannot escape this problem.
 Reduce type II and you take on more type I risk.
 Statisticians will often try and to set the type I to 5% and then have a suitable type II at 10-20%.
-Traders have to ask the question of what are the cost differences between type I and type II errors.
-If you are too fast, you will increase trading costs while if too slow, you will miss opportunities.
-Harvey in his regime work looks at four states of the world based on observable market regimes which fits nicely into the idea that trend-following only focuses on price information.
-The bull market has short and long-term returns both moving higher.
+Traders must ask what the cost differences are between type I and type II errors.
+If you are too fast, you will increase trading costs; if you are too slow, you will miss opportunities.
+In his regime work, Harvey looks at four states of the world based on observable market regimes, which fits nicely into the idea that trend-following only focuses on price information.
+The bull market has short-term and long-term returns, both moving higher.
 A bear market has short and long-term returns moving lower.
-The rebound has short returns positive while long-returns are negative, and corrections have short returns negative versus long-term rates.
+The rebound has short-term positive returns while long-term returns are negative, and corrections have short-term negative returns versus long-term rates.

 His work on regimes shows that return performance can be sorted by these four states, yet further work can be developed to account for other state variables.